ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 Use the IBM-provided VMware license for the vSAN component by selecting **Include with purchase**, or Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.

 If your initial cluster was a vSAN cluster, any additional vSAN clusters use the same vSAN license and have the same configuration as the initial one.
-This is also true if any cluster in the instance has vSAN chosen to be deployed on it (initial or additional).
+This is also true if any cluster (initial or additional) in the instance has vSAN chosen to be deployed on it.
 The first time you're prompted for the vSAN license (BYOL or purchased) and the edition.
 The next time that you select vSAN for a new cluster, the license that is chosen initially is reused.

 ### NFS storage
 {: #vc_orderinginstance-nfs-storage}

 When you select **NFS Storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
-The number of file shares must be in the range of 1 to 32.
+The number of file shares must be in the range of 1 to 100.

 Specify the following NFS options:
 * **Configure shares individually**: Select to specify different configuration settings for each file share.